 It is a simple salad to make.
 Just prep the ingredients and toss in a bowl.

 Tip: The secret to the fennel bulb, is slicing it as thinly as possible.
-Cut it in half, remove the core and use a mandolin if possible, set to a very thin setting.
+Cut it in half, remove the core, and use a mandolin if possible, set it to a very thin setting.
 Or you can slice it with a very sharp knife.
 Be patient and take your time here.

 In this salad, I used one blood orange and one navel orange.
 Feel free to use both navel oranges if you can’t track down a blood orange.